 The student mixed a fixed volume of each plant extract with acidified potassium manganate(VII), a purple solution.
-When molecule \mathbf{R} was present in the extract, it reacted with the potassium manganate(VII), causing the solution's colour to change from purple to colorless.
-The student took the time for this colour change to occur which was used as an indicator of the reaction's end-point.
-By comparing the reaction times of different plant extracts using a stopwatch, the student could determine the relative concentration of molecule \mathbf{R} in each sample of plant extract.
+When molecule $\mathbf{R}$ was present in the extract, it reacted with the potassium manganate(VII), causing the solution's colour to change from purple to colorless.
+The student timed how long it took for this colour change to occur which was used as an indicator of the reaction's endpoint.
+By comparing the reaction times of different plant extracts using a stopwatch, the student could determine the relative concentration of molecule $\mathbf{R}$ in each plant sample.